This section of the website provides specific information about three assessment measures that have been discussed in previous sections.

 The following menu will help individuals and professionals examine sample models of these self-assessment instruments.

-The menu also includes the registration fees for their use (modest, life-time registration fee).
+The menu also explains registration fees for their use.
+These are modest, life-time registration fees.

 English Version SAMPLE IPPA SELF SCORE ENGLISH (pdf)